Projects with NGOs (pilot)

 It is the responsibility of the NGO to select a suitable student and describe the objectives of the project.
 The School of Business is responsible for the academic guidance, but you naturally have the best knowledge of your day-to-day operations.
 The amount of work and involvement of the NGO depends on the topic and how the project is implemented.
 In some cases, the student will not need much guidance or materials from you during the project, but it is important to stay in contact also in-between the formal project meetings.

-The topic of the project must be such that it is suitable for a master's degree student studying at the Aalto University School of Business.
+The topic of the project must be such that it is suitable for a student studying at the Aalto University School of Business, at the bachelor's or master's level.
 In other words, the students must be able to use the skills and knowledge they have learned in their studies (see our school’s degree programs).
 The topic is approved by the project coordinator and ultimately by the project supervisor.
 The NGO must be prepared to adapt the subject to suit both the master's level studies and the required six credits.

 The focus of the project can be, for example, to: